ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 | **File**   |       Overlay 12      |       Overlay 16      |       Overlay 11      |
 | **Offset** | `0x3550C` - `0x3574C` | `0x33CE4` - `0x33F27` | `0x30F08` - `0x3114B` |

-Creating **battle subscripts** which handle different combinations of two or more 1- or 2-stage stat changes, is achievable by mirroring battle subscritps for existing moves such as Calm Mind, Dragon Dance and Curse (non-Ghost) as a base, by reviewing the unpacked battle subscripts NARC (`sub_seq.narc`), decompilation projects and reverse engineering tools (such as Ghidra).
+Creating **battle subscripts** which handle different combinations of two or more 1- or 2-stage stat changes, is achievable by mirroring battle subscripts for existing moves such as [Calm Mind](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0151_CalmMind.s), [Dragon Dance](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0152_DragonDance.s) and [Curse (non-Ghost)](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0096_CurseNormal.s) as a base, by reviewing the unpacked battle subscripts NARC (`/a/0/0/1` or `sub_seq.narc`), decompilation projects and reverse engineering tools (such as Ghidra).
 This more complicated method is beyond the scope of this guide, but an example of what can be achieved is included in the [Case Studies](#example-case-studies) section (Quiver Dance).

 ------------------------------